Last Updated on May 23, 2023 by the staff of TheAllElectricLawn

 Regardless of whether you choose the three or four-wheeled model, you’ll find that most units come equipped with several features.
 Some offer mulching capabilities, others allow you to program the height of the cutting blades, and others include GPS technology.
 These features help keep your grass looking healthy and lush, making it worth investing in a high-quality robot.

 Robotic mowers are becoming increasingly popular among homeowners because they provide a convenient way to cut grass without having to cut grass.
 To keep the robot mowers mowing in the correct area, you have to lay some boundary wire to let the mower know where and where not to go.

 The low voltage boundary wire is laid around the perimeter of the lawn you want the robotic mower to cut.
 It creates an invisible fence that the robot knows not to cross.

-Some mowers can handle multiple zones, while others can handle just a single zone at a time.
-Laying the perimeter wire isn’t labor intensive, but you will need to bury the wire in the ground, which will require a shallow trench to be dug.
+Some mowers can handle multiple zones, while others can take just one zone simultaneously.
+Laying the perimeter wire isn’t labor intensive, but you will need to bury the wire in the ground, requiring a shallow trench to be dug.
 Schedule half a day or more to lay your perimeter boundary wire.

 Can a Robot Mower Avoid Flower Beds and Landscaping?